ArchieTagil/BaseAltCurlJSON-C/README.md

 3. "show_branches" - show names of selected branches (if they set) or empty.

 4. "get_data" - works only if both branches was set.
-It'll get lists of packages of both branches to compare.
+It'll get lists of packages of both branches from remote server to local memory.

 5. "show branch1_data" - show uploded data for branch1